-This is an honors level survey course covering the full sweep of United States history from colonial times through the present.
-There is a brief introductory unit on pre-Columbian America; subsequent units will cover the English colonial period, the conflicts that led to independence and the adoption of the US Constitution, the early national period and westward expansion, the conflicts that led to secession and civil war, reconstruction and the industrial “gilded age” of the late 19th century, world war and conflict in the 20th century, and America’s role in the post-cold war era.
+Topics include: a brief introductory unit on pre-Columbian America, the English colonial period, conflicts that led to Independence and the adoption of the US Constitution, the early national period and westward expansion, the conflicts that led to secession and civil war, reconstruction and the industrial “gilded age” of the late 19th century, world war and conflict in the 20th century, and America’s role in the post-cold war era.
 The latter half of the course examines the personalities, trends and events that have fundamentally altered the America of the Founding Fathers.